eSolia/eSolia_2018/content/page/info-request.en.md

 ## Thank You

 Thank you sincerely for your interest.
-If you have a general enquiry about eSolia services or solutions, please use the below form to ask your questions or request more information.
+Please use the below form to make an enquiry about eSolia services or solutions, to ask questions, or to request more information.
 It is our pleasure to be of service, and we will respond as quickly as practical.

 <p>
 <script